WireWhiz/VR-Instincts/README.md

 ### Downloading
 You can find the [latest release here](https://github.com/WireWhiz/VR-Instincts/releases).
-When you download the .unitypackage or clone the git you will need to import [the SteamVR plugin](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647?aid=1011l8xVZ) from the asset store.
+When you download the .unitypackage or clone the git you will need to import [the SteamVR plugin](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647?aid=1011l8xVZ) from the asset store to get it to work.

 ### Support
 We have a [discord here](https://discord.gg/mycPJDu)